makerdao/mips/MIP32/mip32.md

 - move the bonus token to the delegator.
 - call the delegator.

-The join has one parameter the delegator. `excessDelegator`.
+The join has one parameter the delegator. `excess_delegator`.

 **Additional specification:**
-In order to calculate the excess, we look at all authorized and de-authorized user to the join and we sum the ink and the gem to calculate the amount own by the join.
+In order to calculate the excess, we add a total variable which represent the amount own by the join.
 Then we subtract this amount from the lendler underlying collateral.

 ![image](https://user-images.githubusercontent.com/32653033/103847811-01fecd80-506f-11eb-8b9f-771c1db62912.png)